dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet number describing the public-key algorithm used.

-- Only for v6 signatures, a variable-length octet field containing:
+- Only for v6 signatures, a variable-length field containing:

-  - a single octet scalar octet count.
+  - A one-octet salt size.
 The value MUST match the value defined for the hash algorithm as specified in table {{hash-registry}}.

-  - a random value used as salt of the specified length.
+  - The salt; a random value value of the specified size.
 The value MUST match the salt field of the corresponding Signature packet.

 - Only for v3 packets, an eight-octet number holding the Key ID of the signing key.